strike65/SwiftyStats/index.md

 // in this case, only characters contained in CharacterSet.alphanumerics are added let stringAnalyze = VTExamine<String>(withObject: data, levelOfMeasurement: .nominal, characterSet: CharacterSet.alphanumerics) print("\(stringAnalyze.frequency("i")")
+// print out the 95% quantile of the Student T distribution do {
+	let q = try SSProbDist.StudentT.quantile(p: 0.95, degreesOfFreedom: 21)
+	print("\(q)")
+}
+catch {
+	print(error.localizedDescription)
+}
 ```
+Probability distributions in general are defined within relatively narrow conditions expressed in terms of certain parameters such as "degree of freedom", "shape" or "mean".
+For each distribution there are the following functions defined:

+* cdf: Cumulative Distribution Function
+* pdf: Probability Density Function
+* quantile: Inverse CDF
+* para: returns a `SSContProbDistParams` struct (`mean`, `variance`, `skewness`, `kurtosis`)

+> **Please always check if `NaN` or `nil` is returned.**

 ### Obtainable Statistics
 (This list is not exhaustive.)